karysfontana/assignment7/README.md

 - Finally, for the roof of the temple, I used a very stretched out cone.
 I had initially planned to use a box base for the roof and then a cone on top, but that ended up looking ugly, so I used only the cone instead.
 I didn't use the box alone because it wouldn't look like a Roman temple without a tapered roof.
 - This scene ended up being made up of 18 objects in total: 6 box objects, 5 cylinder objects, 4 sphere objects, 1 cone object, and 1 neptune object.
 - I avoided giving the model a back object because it would ruin the temple look of the model.
-- I had the point lights pointed at neptunes statue, which took some editing due to the cone roof, however, I think they look good and create a good shadow of neptune.
+- The KD tree doesn't seem to be able to handle the neptune object.
+So, ultimately, the statue of neptune was replaced with the plane object.
+This does ruin my initial scene concept, however, now the temple is more of a worship of planes than neptune.

 **Citations**
 White.ppm - I opened MSPaint and just downloaded the png then converted to ppm.